rust-lang/rust-wiki-backup/Doc-friends-of-the-tree.md

 community.
 These people are 'friends of the tree', archived here for eternal glory.

+## 2014-12-30 Kevin Ballard (kballard, Eridius)

+This is a belated recognition of Kevin Ballard (aka @kballard, aka Eridius) as a friend of the tree.
+Kevin put a lot of work into Unicode issues in Rust, especially as related to platform-specific constraints.
+He wrote the current path module in part to accommodate these constraints, and participated in the recent redesign of the module.
+He has also been a dedicated and watchful reviewer.
+Thanks, Kevin, for your contributions!

 ## 2014-12-16 Gábor Lehel (glaebhoerl)

 Gabor's major contributions to Rust have been in the area of language